|Mar 28, 2019||2|

 After 13 hours over the Pacific, I am home.
-It’s a sunny day in New Plymouth.
+It’s a sunny day.
 The light is blue and yellow and it stings my eyes.
 I am twenty.

 I am hugging my mum, my dad, my sister.
-Danting has returned home!, my parents announce.
-I quip back in broken Mandarin: Mingming has grown so big now!.
+Serena has returned home!, my parents announce.
+I quip back in broken Mandarin: Sister has grown so big now!.